GenomiqueENS/toulligQC/README.md

 The sample sheet file describes the different barcodes and their corresponding samples.
 The **Index column is mandatory** and  must contain the Oxford Nanopore Technology **barcode number** like **BC01**.
 The other columns are optional but can be useful to define your samples for the following analyses.
 They can be modified at your convenience.

+**Note:** The samplesheet file creation can be avoided by using the <code>--barcodes</code> command line option.
+This command line option takes a list of barcodes separated by comas as argument.

 samplesheet.csv example: